mohamadzakery/MZGEngine/README.md

 # MZGEngine

-MZG Engine is a  render engine for rendering 3d models.
+MZG Engine is a  render framework in c++ for rendering 3d models and environments.

 Requerments:
 Directx SDK june 2010